Updated: Sep 15

-With over 1.3 million C-sections performed annually and 7-18% of women having cesarean scar pain after 1 year of their surgery, this is more common that people realize.
+There are 1.3 million C-sections performed annually and 7-18% of women have cesarean scar pain after 1 year of their surgery.
+Chronic cesarean scar pain is more common that people realize.
 A study by Wasserman showed that soft tissue mobilization (similar to massage) helped chronic discomfort including premenstrual pain, pain upon pressure to the lower abdomen and pain during bowel movements.
 With 4 30-minute treatment sessions over 2 weeks, they had improved pain and 0/10 premenstrual pain.
 (Wasserman) Another study found similar results with 4 sessions lasting 30-minutes-- improved scar pain and abdominal pressure sensitivity (Ryan).

 Moms who have had a cesarean scar should start mobilizing their scar once it has fully healed, usually around 6-weeks after surgery.
 We see only the "skin" layer, but there are 7 layers between the skin -- what we see (skin, fascia, muscle, organ) --and the uterus scar.
 We help not only the skin layer slide and glide, but also the organs (small intestine, bladder, uterus, colon) slide and glide.

 Cesarean scars can cause the "layers" to be stuck resulting in:

 1) Period pain and cramping: the uterus doubles in size with menstruation and when stuck by scar tissue, moms can experience increased cramping

 2) Low back pain: the uterosacral ligaments attach to the sacrum

 3) Bladder urgency or frequency: the bladder needs to expand and scar tissue sometimes restricts the bladder's ability to expand

 4) Painful sex (especially with deep thrusting)